PHLAK/Twine/README.md

 ---

 ### append
-> Append a suffix to the string.
+> Append one or more strings to the string.

 ```php
 Twine\Str::append( string $suffix ) : Twine\Str